Indian Online Gaming Sector to Keep 15% CAGR Despite GST

 On the 15th of December, the Supreme Court will have the next hearing of the Gameskraft case.
 In September, the Apex Court stayed a ruling of the Karnataka High Court to quash a ₹21,000+ crore tax evasion demand against the company, which the Union Government challenged.

-This will be the first case from the ₹1,12,332 crore pile to be heard by the Supreme Court, but the Center has reportedly been considering asking the court to batch all similar cases together to save time and resources.
+This will be the first case from the ₹1,12,332 crore pile to be heard by the Supreme Court.
+But the Center has reportedly been considering asking the court to batch all similar cases together.